damwhit/course-report-git-post/README.md

 ## What kind of jobs require knowledge of git and Github?
 Examples?

 Most software development jobs are going to require some knowledge of Git and GitHub.
-Other job areas that might require some Git and GitHub knowledge are data science, technical documentation, project manager, and product manager roles.
+Other job areas that might require some Git and GitHub knowledge are data science, technical documentation, project manager, design, and product manager roles.

 ## How important is it for beginner coders to learn how to use git?
 ### Is this something you learn in a CS degree?